kkdlau/Tracker/README.md

-# CameraPlus
+# Tracker

-CmeraPlus an app which spports recording videos with timestamps.
+Tracker an app which spports recording videos with timestamps.
 ## UI Development
 ### Main Page